AustinBachurski/Enterprise-Portal-Services-Controller-GUI/README.md

     1. ```Sequential Commands``` - where each service is individually commanded to start or stop.
     2. ```Single Batch Command``` - where a JSON list of services to start or stop is sent to the server in a single command.

->Testing has shown sequential control to provide signifigantly faster results, but performance may vary depending your hardware configuration.
+>Testing has shown sequential control to provide significantly faster results, but performance may vary depending on your hardware configuration.
 Experiment with both and find what works best for you.

 * ```Server Status``` menu has options for searching the status display, copying the status display, refreshing the server status, and filtering the data by service state.
 * ```Server Controls``` menu will spawn a confirmation popup and, if confirmed, send the appropriate command to the server.
 You can also generate a JSON list of services to start or stop for use with the ArcGIS Server Administrator Directory.